Development of Forest Plantation Programme

 In an effort to reduce pressure on native forest as a source for raw materials and to ensure its continuous availability for the domestic timber industry, the Government is encouraging the development of large-scale commercial forest plantations.
-In line with this policy, the Cabinet, in March 2005 gave an important task to the Ministry of Primary Industries (MPI) to pursue an aggressive programme for the development of forest plantations in Malaysia.
+In line with this policy, the Cabinet, in March 2005 gave an important task to the Ministry of Plantation Industries and Commodities (MPIC) to pursue an aggressive programme for the development of forest plantations in Malaysia.

-Under this programme, the Ministry has targeted to develop 375,000 hectares of forest plantation at an annual planting rate of 25,000 hectares per year for the next 15 years.
-Once successfully implemented, every 25,000 hectares of land planted is expected to produce 5 million cubic meters of timber.
+Under this programme, the Ministry has targeted to develop 130,000 hectares of forest plantation.
+Once successfully implemented, the planted is expected to produce 26 million cubic meters of timber.

-Out of the nine selected species, two major species related are Rubberwood (Timber Latex Clone) and Acacia spp. (mangium /hybrid).
+Out of the eleven selected species, two major species related are Rubberwood (Timber Latex Clone) and Acacia spp. (mangium /hybrid).
 Other additional fast growing timber species recommended are Tectona grandis (Teak); Azadirachta excelsa (Sentang); Khaya spp.
-(Khaya ivorensis/Khaya senegalensis), Neolamarckia cadamba (Kelempayan/Laran); Paraserianthes falcataria (Batai), Octomeles sumatrana (Binuang) and Bamboo (five selected commercial bamboo species).
+(Khaya ivorensis/Khaya senegalensis), Neolamarckia cadamba (Kelempayan/Laran); Paraserianthes falcataria (Batai), Octomeles sumatrana (Binuang),Bamboo, Paulownia and Eucalyptus.

 Acacia (Acacia mangium/ Acacia Hybrid)